Axiomatic Construction of Hierarchical Clustering in Asymmetric Networks: Axioms of value and transformation

-Given the equivalence between dendrograms and ultrametrics established by Theorem \ref{theo_dendrograms_as_ultrametrics} we can think of hierarchical clustering methods $\ccalH$ as inducing ultrametrics in the set of nodes $X$ based on dissimilarity functions $A_X$.
-The distance $u_X(x,x')$ induced by $\ccalH$ is the minimum resolution at which $x$ and $x'$ are co-clustered by $\ccalH$.
+Given the equivalence between dendrograms and ultrametrics established by Theorem \ref{theo_dendrograms_as_ultrametrics} we can regard hierarchical clustering methods $\ccalH$ as inducing ultrametrics in node spaces $X$ based on dissimilarity functions $A_X$.
+However, ultrametrics are particular cases of dissimilarity functions.
+Thus, we can reinterpret the method $\ccalH$ as a map